MMacdonald07/ProgrammingSkillsCoursework/README.md

 Check that your program works by running it for a few different values of A and B. Explore how the number of steps required to visit all sites depends on A and B. Discuss your results in your report.

+## Report

+In order to view report, will need to download the Report.pdf file in repository.